How do you control Apple CarPlay?

 2. Use the touchscreen

-Some CarPlay cars come with touchscreen displays cooked into the dashboard.
-Using this display, you can open and close apps using a very simple home screen.
+Almost all CarPlay-compatible cars come with touchscreen displays cooked into the dashboard.
+Using this display, you can open and close apps using CarPlay’s simple home screen.

-This is certainly the most straightforward method of using CarPlay, but interacting with a touch screen can take your attention off the road more than using physical controls.
+This is certainly the most straightforward method of using CarPlay, but interacting with a touch screen can take your attention off the road more than using physical controls, depending on the size and exact location of the display.

 3. Use your knobs

-Of course, your car has physical buttons, knobs and controls, and, in some cases, you're still able to use these alongside the touchscreen and Siri options.
+Of course, your car has physical buttons, knobs and controls, and you're still able to use these alongside the touchscreen and Siri options.

 What about digital gauge clusters and head up displays?